Homological Berglund-H\"ubsch-Henningson mirror symmetry for curve singularities: Loop A-model

-Finally, we note that, whilst the A--model strategy follows that of \cite{HabermannSmith}, there are technical subtleties in this setting due to the non-exactness.
+Whilst the A--model strategy follows that of \cite{HabermannSmith}, there are technical subtleties in this setting due to the non-exactness.
 In particular, the exactness of the total space is key in the construction of the Fukaya--Seidel category in \cite{SeidelBook} by ruling out sphere and disc bubbling.
-Since our total space is non-exact, we follow the strategy of \cite[Section 3]{AOK}, who also allow for non-exact total spaces and Lagrangians by demanding the following two conditions: \begin{enumerate}[(i)] \item The smooth fibre $\Sigma$ is exact, \item The homotopy group $\pi_2(\Sigma)$ and the relative homotopy group $\pi_2(\Sigma,V_i)$, for any (potentially non-exact) vanishing cycle $V_i$, vanish . \end{enumerate} These conditions are both fulfilled in our case, and thus the construction of the Fukaya--Seidel category is well defined.
-As in \textit{loc. cit.}, we take $\Tw \mathcal{A}_{\widecheck{\overline{\Gamma}}}$ as the definition of this category.
+Since our total space is non-exact, we follow the strategy of \cite[Section 3]{AOK}, who also allow for non-exact total spaces and Lagrangians by demanding the following two conditions: \begin{enumerate}[(i)] \item The smooth fibre $\Sigma$ is exact, \item The homotopy group $\pi_2(\Sigma)$ and the relative homotopy group $\pi_2(\Sigma,V_i)$, for any (potentially non-exact) vanishing cycle $V_i$, vanish. \end{enumerate} These conditions are both fulfilled in our case.
+The first requirement follows from the fact that the fibre is a punctured surface, and so every two-form is exact.
+The vanishing of $\pi_2(\Sigma)$ follows from the uniformisation theorem for Riemann surfaces, whilst nontrivial $\pi_2(\Sigma,V_i)$ implies that $V_i$ is trivial in homology.
+In our construction, we only consider Lagrangians which are nontrivial in homology.\\